j2labs/j2player/README.md

 It currently supports HTML5 enabled devices with flash support on the way.

+## Examples

+**j2d2.html** : This example shows a hard coded playlist of some bands I played in over the years. *I know...
+So shameless!*

+**index.html** : This example get it's playlist from my blog [http://j2labs.tumblr.com](code blog).
+It then queries last.fm for album artwork.

 ## Screenshot

 Here is what it looks!

 ![j2player screenshot](/j2labs/j2player/raw/master/screenshot.png)

-## Examples

-index.html pulls a track list from my blog [http://j2labs.tumblr.com](j2labs.tumblr.com).
-It then queries last.fm for album artwork.

-j2d2.html is an example with a hard coded playlist of some bands I played in over the years. *I know, I know...
-So shameless!*